wiremock/wiremock.org/_site/docs/response-templating.md

 ## Date and time helpers

-A helper is present to render the current date/time, with the ability to specify the format ([via Java's SimpleDateFormat](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html)) and offset.
+Helper to render the current date/time, with the ability to specify the format ([via Java's SimpleDateFormat](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html)) and offset.

 {% raw %}
 ```handlebars